Aspects of kink-like structures in 2D dilaton gravity: Phase transitions of the matter field

 A natural inquiry is: does the matter field assume other field configurations, such as multi-kink solutions?
 To answer this question, we will use arguments from information theory, namely, configurational entropy (CE).
-As a matter of fact, we will use the discussions of a variant from the CE, known as differential configurational complexity (DCC) \cite{Gleiser}.
+Indeed, we will use the discussions of a variant from the CE, known as differential configurational complexity (DCC) \cite{Gleiser}.
 Let us start our analysis by pointing out that CE emerged from the theory proposed in 1948 by Claude E. Shannon \cite{Shannon}.
-The communication theory of Shannon is given by
+The communication theory proposed by Shannon tells us that

-$\rho_j$ represents the probability $j$-th given the corpus of every possible message.
-Shannon's information arises pursuing to quantify the maximum rate of transmission of information between an addresser and an addressee.
-In other words, Shannon entropy gives us the best way for information to propagate in a medium ( for more details see Refs. \cite{Gleiser,Shannon,LA}).
+where $\rho_j$ represents the probability $j$-th given the corpus of every possible message.
+Shannon's information arises pursuing to quantify the maximum rate of information transmission between an addresser and an addressee.
+In other words, Shannon's entropy gives us the best way for information to propagate in a medium.
+For more details, see Refs. \cite{Gleiser,Shannon,LA}.

 Based on Shannon's concept, the CE concept arises.
-CE appears as a measure of the informational complexity of the configuration of localized fields.
-The message contents of the CE are components of the power spectrum \cite{LA}.

-To accomplish our purpose, let us use the concept of a CE variant, i. e., the differential configurational entropy (DCE), namely,
+CE appears as an informational complexity measuring applied the localized field configurations.
+The message contents of the CE are components of the power spectrum.
+Thus, to accomplish our purpose, let us use the concept of a CE variant, i.e., the Differential Configurational Complexity (DCC), namely,

-As mentioned in Ref. \cite{LA}, DCE contemplates measuring the formational complexity of a localized field configuration.
-For a localized field with energy $\mathcal{E}(r)$, the decomposition into wave modes in two-dimensional is given by the Fourier transform:
+As mentioned in Ref. \cite{LA}, DCC contemplates measuring the informational complexity of a localized field configuration.
+For a field configuration with energy $\mathcal{E}(r)$, one describes the two-dimensional wave modes decomposition by Fourier's transform:

-A device sensitive to the full-wave spectrum will detect a wave mode within a volume $d$\textbf{k} centered on {\bf k} with the probability proportional to the power of the mode.
+A device sensitive to the full-wave spectrum will detect a wave mode within a volume $d$\textbf{k} centered on {\bf k} with the probability proportional to the mode power.
 The two-dimensional probability is